alphagov/govuk-content-api-docs/README.md

 ## Publishing changes

+Changes are deployed automatically after merging into the main branch.

-Run the following command on your local machine to deploy the application:
+To manually deploy a change, run the following command on your local machine:

 ```shell
 make publish
 ```

 This will push to the `gh-pages` branch and therefore deploy to GitHub Pages.

-> There is no automatic or continuous deployment for this application.

 ## License